cerbos/reimage/README.md

   -remote-path example.com/registry/imported
 ```

-The `-mappings-only` switches off the default image processing, and instead will apply
+The `-mappings-only` switches off the default yaml processing, and instead will apply
 any requested copying, vulnerability checking, and attestation against every image
 listed in the mappings file.